Erikhu1/json_EH/TSF/trustable/statements/JLS-06.md

     ubuntu: include
 ---

-Changes to the code (main branch) are applied only after code review and passing of all pipelines.
+Changes to the code (master branch) are applied only after code review and passing of all pipelines.